alicebob/schemaspy/README.md

 # What

 Schemaspy gets a schema from a PostgreSQL server as a simple Go datastructure.
 It describes which tables there are, their columns, &c.
-Schemaspy only reads the current database definition; any changes to the database need to be done by other means, such as `ALTER TABLE ...`.
+Schemaspy only reads; any changes to the database need to be done by other means, such as `ALTER TABLE`.

 # Use cases